psj1722/MTBSpreadAnalysis/README.md

 docker run --rm staphb/kraken2:latest kraken2-build --build --threads 8 --db Actinomycetes
 ```
 If you are providing a date file, the date file format refer to the file 'date.xlsx' which we provided in the "Files" section.

-Usage：
+This file contains at least two columns, the first column is the sample ID, which are the content in front of _1.fastq (.gz)
+in the sequenced data name; The second column is the date of the sample, 0 represents the date of the earliest sample, and the
+date of the subsequent sample is the number of months between the earliest sample.
+More columns are the information you want to
+display in the graph, such as type, gender, etc.

+Usage
 -------------
-Create two folders, one is the input folder, and all the FASTQ files are placed in this folder; Another one is the output folder, and the output files after execution will be in this folder.
+Create two folders, one is the input folder, and all the FASTQ files are placed in this folder; Another one is the output folder,
+and the output files after execution will be in this folder.
 ```
 bash ***.sh -i ... -o ... [other options]